 Regardless, Haynes style will keep readers engrossed, and wishing for more.
 There are five stories, southern gothic, with a touch of magical realism in one.

-One of the recent reviews for Trillium
+One of the early reviews for Sticks and Stones

 A recent review for Eternal Road